mahtabbigverdi/Umolmo/README.md

 ### GCP
-Augusta machines start with access to some google cloud buckets (including `gs://mm-olmo/`), so you you should not include your own GCP credentials, however if you want to write to new bucket you will have to give permission for the GCP service account used by the augusta to write to that bucket.
+Augusta machines start with access to some google cloud buckets (including `gs://mm-olmo/`), so you you should not include your own GCP credentials, however if you want to write to a new bucket you will have to give permission for the GCP service account used by augusta to write to that bucket.

 On other machines credentials can be passed in through a ENV variable `GOOGLE_APPLICATION_CREDENTIALS_JSON` so it can be set with a beaker-secret.
 It should contain a raw JSON google credential file.

-Sharded checkpoints will be much more efficient on weka since they can be loaded in parallel by different nodes.
+Sharded checkpoints will be much more efficient on weka since they can be downloaded/uploaded in parallel by different nodes.

 ### Weka